longhorn/longhorn/docs/upgrade.md

 ## Upgrade Engine Images

-Note: this is entirely optional.
-Volumes using old engine images will continue to function, but won't take advantage of new features, performance enhancements and bug fixes.
+### Offline upgrade
+If live upgrade is not available (e.g. from v0.1/v0.2 to v0.3):
 1. Follow [the detach procedure for relevant workloads](upgrade.md#detach-volumes).
 2. Select all the volumes using batch selection.
-Click batch operation button `Upgrade Engine`, choose the only engine image available in the list.
+Click batch operation button `Upgrade Engine`, choose the engine image available in the list.
 It's the default engine shipped with the manager for this release.
 3. Resume all workloads by reversing the [detach volumes procedure](upgrade.md#detach-volumes).
 Any volume not part of a Kubernetes workload must be attached from Longhorn UI.

+### Live upgrade (expermential feature)
+Select all the volumes using batch selection.
+Click batch operation button `Upgrade Engine`, choose the engine image available in the list.
+It's the default engine shipped with the manager for this release.

 ## Note